aduggleby/dragon/proj/SecurityServer/README.md

 * ProfileSTS: manages information about the user
 * PermissionSTS: manages user permissions

-Each service offers an API for which a client is offered.
+Each service offers an API for which a client is provided.
 The API is secured using HMAC.

 Requirements